Why Attend Summer School?

 Summer Eight Week - June 1 - August 2, 2021

 For the most recent listing of courses, please refer to Banner.

 Special Visiting Students

 Applicants accepted as special visiting students must apply for full admission to the university once they earn 30 credits at FSU.
-Special Visiting students receive their alternate pins for registration as well as year-round campus support through the Office of Summer School.
+Special Visiting students receive year-round campus support through the Office for Adult Learners.
 Although permission is not needed to take classes at FSU, final authority regarding transferability of courses and those courses that are applicable towards a particular degree rests with the individual's home institution.

 Professional Development Students

 If an individual has at least a Bachelors degree and desire to take undergraduate courses for reasons other than earning a second undergraduate degree, they must apply as a Professional Development student through our Graduate Admissions portal.

-Pre-requisite overrides will be entered manually by the Office of Summer School upon the request of the student.
+Pre-requisite overrides will be entered manually by the Office for Adult Learners upon the request of the student.
 It is the responsibility of the student to seek prior approval from their home institution to ensure that the correct course necessary to complete degree requirements will be taken.